FelixHerrmann/FHPropertyWrappers/README.md

 > The wrapped value must conform to `Storable`.

-> Tip: To store an array of `Storable` (which is not supported, only `RawStorable` types are allowed), create a container struct arround the array which conforms to `Codable`.
+> Tip: To store an array of `Storable` (which is not supported, only `RawStorable` types are allowed), create a container struct around the array which conforms to `Codable`.

 ## [SecureStored](https://github.com/FelixHerrmann/FHPropertyWrappers/tree/master/Sources/FHPropertyWrappers/SecureStored)